shelajev/catalog-service-node-with-ai/README.md

     docker compose up
     ```

-3. Install the app dependencies and start the main app
+3. Install the app dependencies and start the main app with the following command:

     ```console
     yarn install
     yarn dev
     ```

+#### Debugging the application

+Once the app is running, you can start a debug session by using the **Debug** task in the "Run and Debug" panel.

 ### Running completely in containers